NOURR18/heartdiseaseproject/README.md

 5. *User Input Prediction*:
    - Allowing users to input their medical data for prediction using both the Decision Tree model and the Expert System.
+   -
+# #Using the Model:
+•The system will prompt you to enter your details (age, cholesterol levels, blood pressure, etc.).
+The program will output the predicted risk of heart disease from both the Decision Tree Model and the Expert System.
+## Viewing Results:
+You can also view the statistical summary, heatmap, and other visualizations generated during data analysis

 ## Files in the Repository
 	•	heart.py: The main Python script containing all the steps for dataset processing, model training, and user prediction.